yochie/rhythm-visuals/README.md

 ## Output

+### Processing script

 Draw_planck.pde is a processing script that takes input from the serial port sent by Read_resistance.ino and outputs animations.
 This script is still in the workings and is not functionnal yet.

-In the meantime the arduino script prints signal values in the format used by the arduino IDE serial plotter (ctrl-shift L).
+### Arduino serial plotter

+To facilitate parameter adjustments and debugging, the Read_resistance.ino script has a debug branch that can be used in conjunction with the arduino IDE serial plotter (ctrl + shift + L) to visualize the baselines, thresholds and current sensor readings for each sensor.
+The master branch serial output format can also be somewhat observed in the serial plotter, but with more limited information.